MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 Enforcement of the information rights management rights [defined in Compliance Center](https://docs.microsoft.com/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide) is the responsibility of the application developer.
 The SDK provides an API and set of enumerators to simplify these access checks.

-The examples and tables below will demonstrate which scenarios require the access check, the list of rights to check against, and how to perform the check.
+The examples and tables below will demonstrate which scenarios require an access check, the list of rights to check against, and how to perform the check.

 ## Rights list and outcomes